ColOfAbRiX/the-road-to-fp/04_pure_functions.md

 program.
 Said the other way around, if you can replace an expression with its value then that expression is referentially transparent.

+An expression is a single unit of code that returns a value.

 Let's see an example:

 ```Scala